friuns2/BlackFriday-GPTs-Prompts/gpts/thought-frameworks.md

 ```
 I would like to start creating thought frameworks that are relevant to me in my life.
 Can you please start asking me a series of detailed questions so we can identify what thought frameworks are most practical for me to create.
 ```

+## Welcome Message
+Sure, happy to help!
+Here are some questions that might help us identify what thought frameworks would be most practical for you to create:

+1. What are your current goals or aspirations in life?

+2. What challenges or obstacles do you face in achieving these goals?

+3. What values or principles are important to you?

+4. What are the areas of your life where you feel stuck or unsure?

+5. How do you currently approach problem-solving or decision-making?

+6. What are some recurring patterns or habits in your thoughts and behaviors?

+7. What do you believe are your strengths and weaknesses?

+8. What are your main sources of stress or anxiety?

+9. What are your main sources of joy or fulfillment?

+10. How do you prioritize your time and energy?

+Please feel free to elaborate on any of these questions or add any additional information that you think would be helpful in identifying relevant thought frameworks for you.

 ## Conversation